Upcoming Lughnasadh class: 7.27.2022

 Harvest Season is here!

 Summer will not last forever.
 No matter how we try to deny or ignore it, this fact persists in the back of our sun-addled minds.
-Yet it is only by recognizing the fleeting nature of this superior season that one can embrace and consume the fullness of the Earth’s bounty at its highest point.
-This is the thinking behind Lughnasadh, also called Lammas, which will take place on August 1 & 2 and is celebrated by Witches, Pagans, and other Heathens all over the Northern Hemisphere.
+However, by recognizing the fleeting nature of this superior season one can embrace the fullness of the Earth’s bounty at its highest point.
+This is the thinking behind Lughnasadh, also called Lammas.
+Currently, modern Pagans observe this Sabbat on August 1 & 2.
+It is celebrated by Witches, Pagans, and other Heathens all over the Northern Hemisphere.

-The Sabbat is named after Lugh, an Irish Storm and Sun God with skills like crafting, fighting, musical artistry, and sorcery.
-He wins the gift of agriculture for the Tuatha Dé Danann in battle.
+The Sabbat is named after Lugh.
+He is an Irish Storm and Sun God with skills like crafting, fighting, musical artistry, and sorcery.
+Markedly, He wins the gift of agriculture for the Tuatha Dé Danann in battle.

 At Beltane, The God rises.
 At Lughnasadh, He Falls.